pdp10/sbpipe/README.md

 ### Requirements
-- Bash (script management)
+- Python (+dependencies: scipy, numpy, python-pp)
-- R (plot generation), gplots, abind, colorspace
+- R (plots + stats) (+dependencies: gplots, abind, colorspace, stringr)
-- Python (report generation), python-pp (for parameter estimation.
-Install using `apt-get` on Debian/Ubuntu)
-- LaTeX (for report generation) (On GNU/Linux Kubuntu 14.04, install package texlive + recommended)
+- LaTeX (for reports) (+dependencies: texlive and recommended fonts)
 - Copasi (model simulation) - remember to tick the execution check box on the task to run
-- Matlab with Potterswheel (for parameter estimation using Potterswheel)
+- Matlab with Potterswheel (for parameter estimation using Potterswheel), bash, sed, matlab

 ### Package Structure (in progress)